johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Tom: near Pittsburgh.

 Ruth: Yeah, it was going towards Pittsburgh.
-I don't remember, what was it, about an hour,
+I don't remember what was it, about an hour,

-Tom: 50 miles one way,
+Tom: fifty miles one way,

 Ruth: and then he worked in York, Pennsylvania, and he was gone all week, and he came and lived in a boarding house with another fellow that was doing the same from our area, and they traveled back and forth together, and he was at least home on weekends before he went to Terre Haute.